bsuchnk/sudoku-solver/README.md

 ### Usage:
 Type in 9 rows with 9 characters each.

 1-9 are the numbers on the board.

-The dot is an empty cell.
+Any other character is an empty cell.

+flags:

+-pretty for formatted output

 The program will print out the solved sudoku if possible, otherwise it will print out an information about impossibility of the provided board.